wilton-gallego/xyops/docs/data-structures.md

 User writable property for providing a text-formatted report.
 Should be specified as an object with `title`, `content` and `caption` properties.
 The `title` and `caption` may be omitted.
 This gets converted to HTML using a `<pre>` element.

-## Job.single
+## Job.stype

-This is set to `true` by the scheduler when a job was launched from a "single-shot" trigger configuration.
+This is set to a string when a job is launched via a special scheduler trigger like "single" (single-shot) or "interval".
 Only used for UI hinting.

 ## Job.splugin